ezesil/Hubcon/Hubcon.Core/README.md

 - Dictionary
 - Classes in general

-The project now uses MessagePack, greatly enhancing speed and bandwidth usage, and JSON to provide strong type safety and complex object conversion.
+The project now uses JSON to provide strong type safety and complex object conversion.

 # Usage